 Korean food without gochujang (Korean hot pepper paste) is like soup without salt - disastrous!
-Used in countless of Korean dishes, gochujang is made with Korean chili powder, rice powder, and fermented soybeans.
-The fermentation makes gochujang a healthy probiotic that assists with digestion and boosts immunity.
+What is gochujang?
+Used in countless of Korean dishes, gochujang is made from Korean chili powder, rice powder, and fermented soybeans.
+The fermentation process makes gochujang a healthy probiotic that assists with digestion and boosts immunity.
+Learn more about the health benefits of gochujang.
 The combination of sweet, tangy, and spicy flavors in this Korean chili paste lends it to pair well with everything from veggies to carbs and proteins.

 Gochujang’s versatility and broad range of application may have you wondering where do I even begin?
 Lucky for you, we’ve picked out 7 of the most popular Korean dishes using gochujang that you must try.